RomanSC/i3-xfce/README.md

 Now open xfce4-desktop-settings in xfce4 and navigate to the session tab, click clear saved sessions.

+Don't forget to remove xfdesktop, otherwise it'll load as a window in workspace 1 in i3.
+I haven't yet discovered a way to make the desktop work in i3wm, but if I do, I'll post about it...:

+* `sudo pacman -Rs xfdesktop`

 Copy these configs to your .config directory using, reboot, login and enjoy:

 * `reboot`